Returning Resident Visa (SB-1)

 United States Lawful Permanent Residents who are unable to return to the United States for reasons beyond their control within one year of their departure from the United States – or before the end of their advance parole issued by DHS – may apply to the U.S. Interests Section for a Returning Resident visa (SB-1).
 This process involves two parts.

-Applicants should contact the Consular Information Unit at (53)(7) 839-4101, Monday through Friday, from 8:00am to 4:30pm to schedule an interview with a consular officer to determine eligibility for a Returning Resident visa (SB-1).
-At the time of the interview, applicants must bring a completed DS-117 form available at http://travel.state.gov/, a non-refundable fee of $275 USD, and evidence that shows the following:
+Applicants should schedule an appointment through the website http://www.ustraveldocs.com/cu or by telephone at (786) 408-5995.
+The applicants will be interviewed by a consular officer to determine eligibility for a Returning Resident visa (SB-1).
+At the time of the interview, applicants must bring a completed DS-117 form, a non-refundable fee of $180 USD/CUC, and evidence that shows the following:

 - The applicant had lawful permanent resident status at the time of departure from the United States.